Dear Campus Community,

 Our plan for returning to campus is named NKU Moving Forward.
 The plan is consistent with our Success by Design (SBD) strategic framework.
 It is a flexible, evolving response to the pandemic and the need to develop creative options for NKU going forward.
 Your active participation in sharing feedback has helped ensure that this plan reflects the needs of all campus constituents.

 NKU will resume in-person class meetings in Fall 2020.
 There will be a combination of offerings that include both face-to-face and online/remote elements.
 To achieve appropriate social distancing, small classes will be moved to larger classrooms, and large classes will either be reduced in size or relocated to large rooms in the Student Union (SU) or other campus facilities.
 Some in-person classes will be simultaneously delivered face-to-face and online/remotely, while others will be designed to allow for a combination of in-person and online participation.
 Steely Library will be open with a number of health and social distancing protocols in place.
-Other spaces on campus will also be made available to accommodate students enrolled in both online and in-person classes.
-For example, IT is currently working on an app for students to reserve study rooms across campus.
+Other spaces on campus (“Zoom rooms”) will also be made available to accommodate students enrolled in both online and in-person classes, and IT is currently working on an app for students to reserve study rooms across campus.

 As previously noted, undergraduate tuition for the 2020-21 academic year will remain unchanged.
 In addition, because of the changes in course offerings due to COVID-19, the university will not charge students the usual online fee for the fall semester.